 EPA is committed to protecting pollinators, including the monarch butterfly, from pesticide exposure.
-As with all other herbicides, EPA has updated the label language for these pesticides to raise awareness of their potential effects to pollinator habitat and direct users to instructions on minimizing spray drift.
+As with all other herbicides, EPA is requiring registrants to updated the label language for these pesticides to raise awareness of their potential effects to pollinator habitat and direct users to instructions on minimizing spray drift.
 EPA’s strategy to protect the monarch butterfly also includes collaborating with federal, state, and other stakeholders on conservation efforts, educating users on how to manage off-target movement and protect off-field habitat, and promoting best management and integrated pest management practices to reduce spray drift and help preserve pollinator habitat.
 Read more about what EPA is doing to protect the monarch butterfly.

 Glyphosate was first registered in 1974.

 EPA initiated registration review for glyphosate in 2009.
 In 2010, the Agency required the pesticide registrants to conduct additional studies to support updated human health and ecological risk assessments.
 EPA collaborated with Canada’s Pest Management Regulatory Agency to share information for risk assessment.

 EPA required a substantial amount of data to be collected and submitted for pesticide registration and registration review, including studies that address product chemistry, product performance, hazard to humans and domestic animals, hazard to non-target plants and wildlife, post-application exposure, applicator exposure, pesticide spray drifts, environmental fate, and residue chemistry.
 The studies submitted by pesticide producers were required to follow rigorous guidelines.
 EPA also reviewed numerous glyphosate studies published in the open literature.